james2doyle/phalcon-micro-start/README.md

 # phalcon-micro-start

-A more practical example of the start of a Phalcon micro application
+A more practical example of the start of a Phalcon micro application.

+## Installation

+Make sure you update the [baseUri](https://github.com/james2doyle/phalcon-micro-start/blob/master/app/config/config.php#L18) for the app.

 #### Permissions